Beth Van Schaack: Ambassador-at-Large

 On October 21, 2021, President Joe Biden nominated Van Schaack to be the ambassador-at-large for global criminal justice.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on January 12, 2022.
 The committee favorably reported her nomination to the Senate floor on March 8, 2022.
 Van Schaack was confirmed by the full Senate via voice vote on March 15, 2022, and she was sworn in on March 17.

-Following the appointment of Marco Rubio as United States Secretary of State, the role of Ambassador for GCJ was left unfilled and Van Schaack is no longer listed as holding the office on the State Department website, though her name previously appeared there and remains in the official Biden administration website archive.
+Following the appointment of Marco Rubio as United States Secretary of State, Van Schaack resigned and the Office of Global Criminal Justice was abolished.